-- By using WordPress powered by SiteRubix, you can certainly customize at the root server level, giving you more control as a website owner.
+By using WordPress powered by SiteRubix, you can certainly customize at the root server level, giving you more control as a website owner.

-- The technical support team is very prompt with their action.
-When I lost some files couple months ago, they were quick to respond and rectified my problems within minutes.
+- The technical support team is very prompt with their actions.
+When I lost some files a couple months ago, they were quick to respond and rectified my problems within minutes.
 Here are other features provided by SiteRubix that will enhance your website performance.

 So, Is Wix Worthy of Your Time?